Design the Augmented Reality

 Instructor: Allen Sayegh, Antoine Picon

-TYPE: Architectural Theory; Paper; Video - project at the Harvard Graduate School of Design
+Type: Architectural Theory; Paper; Video - project at Harvard University Graduate School of Design

 In this digital era, there is a trend that everything is being digitalized.
 This process is blurring the boundary between physical and digital.
 With the widespread of electronic devices, we are able to observe the environment in a totally new way, and the reality is not only physical reality anymore, but also digital reality.
 As traditional architects, we eager to design a better world, however we are not designing the digital realities.
 The well-designed architecture or landscape architecture sometimes are just functioning as ignored backgrounds for the people who just sit there playing angry bird.
 Developers' designed experience is dominating people’s daily life.